wincent/clipper/README.md

 ## Configuring tmux

 Now we can use a slight modification of our command from earlier.
-Assuming we kept the standard listen address (127.0.0.1) and port (8377), we can use a command like this to send the last-copied text whenever we hit our tmux prefix key followed by `y`:
+Assuming we kept the standard listen address (127.0.0.1) and port (8377), we can use a command like this to send the last-copied text whenever we hit our tmux prefix key followed by `y`; here we're using netcat (`nc`) to send the contents of the buffer to the listening Clipper agent:

     bind-key y run-shell "tmux save-buffer - | nc localhost 8377"